Vinzski/Bizbot/README.md

 Manages domain registration for chatbots:

-- Register new domains for embedding the chatbot
+- Register new domains for CORS embedding the chatbot
 - Retrieve domains registered by users